Institutional and General Policies

 In order for a student to be eligible to participate in an academic, community or clinical program that involves potential unsupervised contact with children, the disabled or the elderly, the student may be required to undergo a criminal background check, which could include a Criminal Offender Record Information (CORI) check and/or a Sex Offender Registry Information (SORI) check.
 Students found to have certain criminal convictions or pending criminal actions will be presumed ineligible to participate in such activities.
 The College is authorized by the Commonwealth’s Department of Criminal Justice Information Services, pursuant to Massachusetts General Laws, Chapter 6, Sections 167-178B, to access CORI records.
 Sex Offender checks shall be performed pursuant to Massachusetts General Laws, Chapter 6, Sections 178C-178P.

-If you have any questions regarding access to this type of information, please feel free to contact the College’s Chief of Police, located in Room A200.
+If you have any questions regarding access to this type of information, please contact the College’s Chief of Police, located in Room A200.

-Bunker Hill Community College considers directory information to be student name, academic program, semesters of attendance, current enrollment status, Dean’s List, degrees or certificates awarded and dates of graduation.
+Bunker Hill Community College considers directory information to be student name, academic program, semesters of attendance, current enrollment status, dean’s and merit lists, degrees or certificates awarded and dates of graduation.
 The College may release directory information to a third party requesting such information without first obtaining the student’s consent.

 Notwithstanding the College’s definition of directory information, the Department of Defense, pursuant to the Omnibus Consolidated Appropriations Act of 1997, identifies the following additional student information as directory information for Department of Defense purposes: student’s address, age and level of education.
 This information is available and accessible from student records.
 Directory information may be submitted without your consent to the Department of Defense in accordance with the Solomon Amendment.